 The impervious surface area will be the roadway, driveways, house footprints.
-The retained house and the land associated with it is approximately 3.55 hectares in size.
+The land associated with it is approximately 3.55 hectares in size.
 This includes the valley, creek, pond, woodland and wetland.
 The buildings will occupy 0.6128 ha, Block 7 will be 0.03 ha and the Street A will occupy 0.18 ha.
 This equals approximately 0.823 ha or 18.8 % of the entire property.

-Policies and Legislative Compliance
+6. Policies and Legislative Compliance